themichaeltsang/DashboardTeleoperation/README.md

 Prerequisites
 -----------

-* Mac Computer with Bluetooth 4.0
+* Mac Computer with OSX (Tested with 10.9.2) and Bluetooth 4.0
 * Mac OSX (Tested with 10.9.2)
 * DashBoard
 * npm from Node.js